Create PDFs with fluent authoring or render Liquid HTML templates from .NET models.

 Load documents from streams, create blank PDFs, get pages, append, insert, delete, rotate, merge, and update metadata.

-Add text, images, vector paths, watermarks, and fonts, extract plain text from existing files, and run OCR on scanned or image-based pages.
+extract plain text from existing files, and run OCR on scanned or image-based pages.

-Work with forms, security, and save behavior.
+Work with forms and security

 Review the full capability matrix.